learn-co-students/module-2-round-2-mod-2-round-2-1581695103/README.md

 The power show page should show a link to the edit page.

-### 10. Advanced: Show count of Heroines with each power
+### 10. Advanced: Powers Index Page Display Heroine Count

-On the Powers index page, show the total number of heroines who are linked to each power.
+On the Powers index page, show the total number of Heroines for each Power.

 ## Rubric